Sunken ferry crew member still missing

 The ferry "Rajanigandha," operating on the Daulatdia-Paturia route, capsized near Terminal-5 around 8:15am on Wednesday with nine goods-laden vehicles.

-Despite three days passing since the incident, there has been no significant progress in the rescue work, reports our Mnaikganj correspondent.
+Despite three days passing since the incident, there has been no significant progress in the rescue work.

 After recovering two trucks on Wednesday and one truck at 3:30pm on Thursday, neither the vehicle nor the missing assistant master has been found.